bobfoster1299/building-a-cicd-pipeline2/README.md

 - Deploy the app in Azure CloudShell
 - Deploy the app as an Azure App Service

 Any commits to the GitHub repo trigger automated code testing using GitHub Actions.
-A pipeline has been created in Azure DevOps.
-After commiting new code to GitHub, the pipeline can test the code and deploy the new release to the Azure App Service.
+A pipeline has been created in Azure DevOps, and the updated code is also automatically tested in Azure DevOps and deployed to the Azure App Service.

 Here is an architectural diagram:
 ![architectural-diagram.png](architectural-diagram.png)